ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 bit position in the ``SCR_EL3`` register of the respective interrupt trap: IRQ=1, FIQ=2.

-In the case of ARM standard platforms using GICv2, S-EL1 interrupts are configured as FIQs and Non-secure interrupts as IRQs from either security state.
+In the case of Arm standard platforms using GICv2, S-EL1 interrupts are configured as FIQs and Non-secure interrupts as IRQs from either security state.

-In the case of ARM standard platforms using GICv3, the interrupt line to be configured depends on the security state of the execution context when the interrupt is signalled and are as follows:
+In the case of Arm standard platforms using GICv3, the interrupt line to be configured depends on the security state of the execution context when the interrupt is signalled and are as follows: